How to Fix the BSOD Error 0x00000024

 What Causes the BSOD Stop Error 0x00000024?

 BSOD, shorthand for Blue Screen of Death, is generally triggered by various and multiple system errors.
-Although it’s nearly impossible to get your head round the leading cause of this problem by poring over the message on the blue screen, BSOD always presents some stop error messages, for example, 0x00000024, which signals that the operating system has been failing to show the correct image.
+Although it’s nearly impossible to get your head around the leading cause of this problem by poring over the message on the blue screen, BSOD always presents some stop error messages, for example, 0x00000024, which signals that the operating system has been failing to show the correct image.
 With the stop error message showing what the problem is, we have managed to narrow down its possible causes and put down a list of them:

 - Virus and malware attack.